Introduction

 # nc_patterns = "^BLANK_|^NegControlProbe_|^NegControlCodeword_|^antisense_"

-# nc_targets = grep(pattern =nc_patterns , x = all_genes,value = TRUE)
+# nc_targets = grep(pattern =nc_patterns , x = test_genes,value = TRUE)

 From a SpatialExperiment object

-example_vectors_cm/example_vectors_tr can be passed to
+genes.
+The defined example_vectors_cm/example_vectors_tr can be passed

 to identify marker genes.